tstuttard/TaskRestApi/README.md

 If I had more time, I would like to have utilised pytest fixtures more, and pytest parameterize.
 There were some tests that made the same assertions on methods, and changing the input/output with parameterized would have been cleaner.

-Lastly I would want to cleanup the directory and file structure.
+Lastly I would want to cleanup the directory and file structure, and add docstrings explaining a bit more what each file, class and function does.
 I think it could have been better laid out separating API layer, from the Domain layer, from the Database layer.

 ## Retrospective